On feminist economics, social payments, corporate crime and the “blokechain”

 What is happening outside of the system of global finance?
 At MoneyLab#7 we look into the different responses to Brexit and the spread of right-wing nationalism on European soil, outside of the libertarian start-ups with their often masculine lingoism and preoccupations.
 Are there any counter-design strategies to the corporatization and nationalization of finance?
 Can we design a crypto-economy that values care work and focuses on equity and solidarity?
 How do we relate to the emerging regulatory regimes that want to “civilize” fintech?
 With platforms operating as banks, can we speak of a gentrification of the payment industry?

-Go here for the preliminary program: https://networkcultures.org/moneylab7
+Go here for the full program: https://networkcultures.org/moneylab7